 We expect all of our volunteers to dress in a professional, modest manner.
-You will be representing AFHE and the homeschooling community in general.
+You will be representing AESA and the exceptional special education homeschooling community in general.
 For this reason, and because attendees at the conference share a wide variety of convictions about clothing, we ask that all volunteers follow a dress code.
 Please come dressed in business casual attire each day that you are scheduled to volunteer.

 LADIES: Slacks or a skirt with a nice top are preferred.
 Nice jeans, without shred/holes, or capris are acceptable.